alyhoang/mapping-ICE-detention-centers/README.md

 ## Automated Scheduling with GitHub Actions

 The pipeline runs automatically every two weeks via GitHub Actions without any manual intervention.
-ICE updates its data roughly every two weeks on a Wednesday; the scheduler is aligned to match.

 > You can also trigger a manual run anytime from the Actions tab in GitHub by clicking **Run workflow**.
 Manual runs always execute regardless of the biweekly schedule.